Optimization of path-integral tensor-multiplication schemes in open quantum systems: Results

 It is worth noting that the discrepancy between Fermi's golden rule (FGR) and the full calculation at large coupling strengths is due to virtual phonon-assisted transitions, not accounted for by the standard FGR calculation of real phonon-assisted transitions.
-The virtual transitions are significant compared to real transitions at such large coupling strengths \cite{muljarovDephasingQuantumDots2004, muljarovPhononInducedExcitonDephasing2005}.
-The virtual transitions can be taken into account by using the quadratic coupling model in \cite{muljarovDephasingQuantumDots2004} and added to the FGR result, or one can instead follow a combined approach \cite{zibikIntersublevelPolaronDephasing2008}.
-Here we use the quadratic coupling model \cite{muljarovDephasingQuantumDots2004} to include real and virtual phonon-assisted transitions to second order.
+In fact, in the regime of large coupling strengths, often referred to in the literature as the dynamical decoupling regime \cite{denning_optical_2020}, virtual transitions become comparable to, or even dominate over, real phonon-assisted processes \cite{muljarovDephasingQuantumDots2004, muljarovPhononInducedExcitonDephasing2005}.
+While, in principle, multi-phonon processes could bridge the energy gap between the upper and lower states, such real phonon-assisted transitions must satisfy energy conservation, rendering their probability negligibly small.
+In contrast, virtual transitions are not constrained by energy conservation and can therefore dominate at large coupling strengths.
+Within our approach, the cumulant expansion naturally includes such virtual processes to all orders, allowing us to capture multi-phonon effects.
+On the analytical side, the FGR can be refined by incorporating virtual transitions, for example by using the quadratic coupling model \cite{muljarovDephasingQuantumDots2004}, or by employing a combined approach \cite{zibikIntersublevelPolaronDephasing2008}.
+In this work, we adopt the quadratic coupling model \cite{muljarovDephasingQuantumDots2004} to include both real and virtual phonon-assisted transitions up to second order in the cumulant.
 Details on FGR for real single phonon-assisted transitions and the refined model incorporating virtual transitions are provided in \App{App:FGR}.
 In \Fig{QDCAVITY_vs_g}, one can see that at large coupling strengths $g$ (and thus large Rabi splittings $R$), the dephasing rates calculated via FGR for single real phonon-assisted transitions are exponentially small, approaches zero, despite the full calculation yielding finite values, whereas the modified calculation including virtual transitions shows a good agreement with the full extrapolated calculation.
 This agreement supports our conclusion on the origin of the decoherence in this regime and serves as a verification of the extrapolated results.
-The original data at such large coupling strengths begins to deviate significantly from the full calculation and the refined approximation.
+The calculation via the reference method at such large coupling strengths begins to deviate significantly from both the optimized and extrapolated calculation.
 Thus, the optimization scheme combined with extrapolation allowed us to demonstrate the physical mechanism of decoherence in a QD-cavity system in very strong coupling regime, which is understood and quantified in terms of virtual phonon-assisted transitions.